openid/fapi/fapi-2_0-security-profile.md

 2. Clients sending the issuer identifier the access token was obtained from to the resource server, and requiring resource servers to verify the issuer matches the authorization server that originally issued the token (though there is no standardized method for clients to send the issuer to the resource server)
-3. Reducing the time window for the attack by using short lived access tokens alongside refresh tokens
+3. Reducing the time window for the attack by using short-lived access tokens alongside refresh tokens

 ### Authorization Request Leaks lead to CSRF

 An attacker of type A3a (see [@attackermodel]) can intercept an authorization request, log in at the Authorization Server, receive an authorization code and redirect the honest user via a Cross-Site Request Forgery (CSRF) attack to the honest client but with the attacker's authorization code.
-This results in the user accessing the attackers resources, thus breaking session integrity.
+This results in the user accessing the attacker's resources, thus breaking session integrity.

 It is important to note that all practically used redirect-based flows are susceptible to this attack, as redirection does not allow for a tight coupling